Overview

 Foreign exchange

 The base currency of the Company is US Dollars.
-As the Company’s shares trade and price in US Dollars, the return of an investor whose local currency is anything other than US Dollars will also be affected by exchange rate movements.
+Where an investor holds shares priced in US Dollars, their return in any currency other than US Dollars will also be affected by exchange rate movements.

 Currency